janaagaard75/azure-functions-typescript/README.md

 ## Building and Running the Code

 Start a local Azure Functions host.
-Remember to build the code first.
+This command also installs Node modules, cleans the distribution folder and builds the code.
 This will make HTTP endpoints available at <http://localhost:7071/api/...>.

     yarn start